episenseai/titan/README.md

 ## TODO
 - client can have multiple logins
 - implement logout
-- implement logout all sessions (revoke all tokens for the client)
 - exception handlers in fastapi
-- logging support
 - remove state token after a certain period of time
 - sanitize all db inputs